Robots Can’t Wear Reading Glasses

 Like almost everyone of a certain age, Anthony was suffering from presbyopia – or ageing eyes – meaning that it becomes increasingly difficult to read or see clearly at near distance.

-Happily, like thousands of other patients, this actor had his sight problems corrected by Laser Blended Vision.
+Happily, like thousands of other patients, this actor had his sight problems corrected by PRESBYOND® Laser Blended Vision.
 Unlike its predecessor, monovision, blended vision leaves no gap between long and short-distance sight.
-This system was developed by Dr Dan in conjunction with Carl Zeiss Meditec in 2004.
+This system was developed by Professor Reinstein in 2004 and later implemented by Carl Zeiss Meditec in their laser 2009.

 “One of the advantages of inventing something is that you get to be the first one to use it”, said Dr Dan who has helped thousands of patients throw away their reading glasses.